ElyasAsmad/PicoPT/README.md

 # PicoPT

-PicoPT is a lightweight prayer times app that focuses on simplicity and design.
+PicoPT is a simple, lightweight and minimalist app that provides prayer times for Muslims in Malaysia.